wohlfea/sea-301-d2/class-08-crud-a-resource/pair-assignment/README.md

 Look through the TODOs, which signify areas of the code with varying levels of completeness, and focus initially on writing correct SQL.
 Practice in the web inspector.

-Since there is no portfolio assignment, see if you can reach any stretch goals.
+There is no portfolio assignment.

 ## User Stories: Stretch Goals
- - As a developer, I want a more flexible editor page (editor/articles.html) that can add, update, or delete entries.
+ - As an author, I want to load an existing article in the editor with a special URL (editor/articles.html?id=42), so that I can see each component in a form.
- - As an author, I want an admin mode with an edit link on each article (index.html?admin=true).
+ - As an author, I want to save and export my edits to existing articles, so that my changes persist.
- - As an author, I want to load an existing article in the editor (editor/articles.html?id=42).
+ - As an author, I want an admin mode with an edit link on each article (index.html?admin=password).
  - As an author, I want to have draft posts, so that I can save my writing without publishing.

 ## Technical Requirements and Grading Rubric